Professional Clogged Sink Repair in Houston

 - The Coat Hanger as a Plumbing Snake: Quite often, taking care of our homes requires creativity, cunning, and more than a little bit of ingenuity.
 Since the beginning of time, man has had to craft his tools out of easily obtainable materials.
 What’s more easily obtained than a coat hanger from the hall closet?In its natural state, the coat hanger is not the most helpful tool in the box, but when straightened out and inserted into a clogged drain, it can work magic.
 Using the coat-hanger-snake to break up the clog from the inside of the pipe, it’s possible to free up enough of the blockage to allow the rest to be flushed away.

 Once you’ve either exhausted all these drain clearing options and yourself, it may be time to concede defeat and call a licensed, experienced plumber to clear your drain clog.
-Nick’s Plumbing and Air Conditioning Services has been clearing drains in Houston and the surrounding communities for over four decades.
+Nick’s Plumbing Service has been clearing drains in Houston and the surrounding communities for over four decades.

 What Do Plumbers Use to Unclog Drains?